hasura/graphql-engine/manual/tutorial/build-blog-app.rst

 Part V: Build a blog engine app
 ===============================

 Let's build a simple clone of the popular publishing platform `medium <https://medium.com/>`_ and use that to learn about the features provided by the Hasura platform.
-Our clone, called ``ether`` will have the following features:
+Our clone blog app will have the following features:

 #.
 Anyone can register on the site
 #.
 Users can publish posts, like and comment